somayek/sarzamin-helika/README.md

 | **documents (Array)** | **input_type**        | **next_question_key** |          |
 | **charges (Array)**   | **options (Array)**   | **documents (Array)** |          |
 |                       | **next_question_key** | **charges (Array)**   |          |

-### Notes on Data Structure:

-- **application**: Contains metadata or basic information about the application.
-- **questions**: A list of question objects, each with a key-value pair for the question and its associated answer.
-- **documents**: Details about documents, including the input type and references to subsequent questions.
-- **charges**: Represents charge-related data with options and links to documents or additional charges.